Valentine's Day Activities That Are Sure to Make Your Heart Hop

 To practice what they have learned about contractions, students receive two words and have to write the the contraction formed with them.

 This math-based station requires students to decorate a headband.
-First graders have to create a pattern with the differently colored hearts and 2nd grade students use the colored hearts to practice fractions and show what they know about parts of a group.
+First graders have to create a pattern with the different colored hearts, and 2nd grade students use the colored hearts to practice fractions and show what they know about parts of a group.

 Finally, we create a candy heart-graphing center that requires students to graph candy hearts according to their colors.